fluree/docs.flur.ee/src/content/docs/smart-functions/rules.md

 ### Rule Predicates

 Rules control the actual permissions and are stored in the special system collection `_rule`.
-Like all FlureeDB functionality, it is defined as data that you can transact as you would any data.
+Like all Fluree functionality, it is defined as data that you can transact as you would any data.

 Predicate | Type | Description
 -- | -- | --